The Whole30 meal prep is a viral health trend that includes delicious and healthy recipes.

 You can pair spicy chicken patties with salads, wraps, sliders, sauce, or scrambled eggs in the morning.
 They’re whole30, gluten-free, and paleo.
 I promise you will love this recipe.

-Last but not least, I have a creamy and sweet chia pudding for you.
+Last but not least, I have a creamy and sweet chia pudding that you can enjoy as a convenient and quick dessert in mason jars.
 It’s nutrient-rich, flavorful, and tastes amazing.
 It’s not time-consuming.
-You can prep it in just 5 minutes and enjoy it all week.
+You can prepare it in just 5 minutes and enjoy it all week.

 15 Whole30 Lunch Recipes